 When it comes to a successful home loan application, there are several factors a lender may take into consideration, including your income, savings, job stability and age.
-Another major factor is your credit score.
+Another major factor is your credit history, which is encapsulated in your credit score.
 It’s really hard to get a home loan with bad credit history so it’s certainly something you need to get right if you want to be approved.

 If you’re having difficulty finding a home loan, there are steps you can take to ensure your application is successful.